 The psychological benefits of football are as important as the physiological ones.
-Reddy explains: "A study done among older men playing football in Dublin shows that they have high levels of what we term 'flow,' which really means psychological reward and satisfaction.
+A study done among older men playing football by Institute of Technology Blanchardstown, Dublin, shows that they have high levels of what we term 'flow,' which really means psychological reward and satisfaction.
 They see it as fun and rewarding.
-Interestingly, they report that the level of stress and exertion involved is comparatively low, even though measurements show that they are working hard."
+Interestingly, they report that the level of stress and exertion involved is comparatively low, even though measurements show that they are working hard.

-The reason, he thinks, is that football requires continuous, distracting thought, whereas running, cycling or going to the gym focus attention on one’s own body.
-"With football, there is something to take your mind off what is happening.
-In tennis, there is all the stress of the double fault or the poor backhand."
+Many people believe the reason is that football requires continuous, distracting thought, whereas running, cycling or going to the gym focus attention on one’s own body.
+With football, there is something to take your mind off what is happening.
+In tennis, there is all the stress of the double fault or the poor backhand.

 The Dublin research also shows that older men from poorer households have a lot to gain from playing football.
-"It gives them membership of a group, and provides them with knowledge that they can pass on to others," Reddy points out.
-"This can promote long-term enthusiasm for exercise."
+It gives them membership of a group, and provides them with knowledge that they can pass on to others.
+This can promote long-term enthusiasm for exercise.

 Overcoming the obstacles

 The games can be drop-in, and they can be more or less age-limited as the participants agree.
 They can even be mixed-gender provided there are some rules about contact.
 Or things can be made more formal and competitive, with age ranges and skill levels specified.
-Despite this informality, says Reddy, older footballers often seek extra training.
-"Because they play in a slower and more thoughtful way, they realise that they have a lot to learn."
+Despite this informality, older footballers often seek extra training.
+Because they play in a slower and more thoughtful way, they realise that they have a lot to learn.

-Find a football club to join
+Find a local football club to join

 Try these sites to search for a football club that is right for you: